 - National Center on Birth Defects and Developmental Disabilities ‡

 In addition, matching grant program known as Smarter Futures supports work in Africa.
 Smarter Futures partners include AkzoNobel, Helen Keller International, and the International Federation for Spina Bifida and Hydrocephalus (IF), the Ministry of Foreign Affairs of the Netherlands, and FFI.

 The blend of vitamins and minerals added to grain products during fortification is called premix.
 We do not endorse any premix manufacturer.
 We invite all interested premix companies to sponsor lunches, receptions, or coffee breaks at our events, but to avoid conflicts of interest, we limit annual contributions from premix suppliers.
 Premix companies are also not represented on the Executive Management Team.

-The CDC Foundation serves as the grant administrator for most of FFI's contributions.
-The CDC Foundation is a US-based 501(c)(3) organization, and its Federal Identification Number is 58-2106707.
+The National Foundation for the Centers for Disease Control and Prevention, Inc. (CDC Foundation), a U.S.-based 501(c)(3) public charity, serves as the grant administrator for most financial contributions to FFI.
+Its Federal Tax Identification Number is 58-2106707.
 For more information, please contact Rachel Ward Jackson, Senior Advancement Officer, at email@example.com.